rhyslwells/Data-Archive/content/standardised/Handling Missing Data.md

 ---
-aliases:
+aliases: []
 category: DS
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [preprocessing, transformation]
-  - transformation
-  - preprocessing
 ---
 Missing data can provide insights into the data collection process.
 It's important to determine whether the missing data is randomly distributed or specific to certain features.
 Filling in data is a type of [[Data Transformation]].